I spent the last week of August on a boat conducting an acoustics experiment

 thought I was seeing wave after wave of birds.
 However, it soon became apparent

 that the same birds were making repeated passes.
-I unsuccessfully tried to get
+I was concerned for the

 birds continued to circle for a few hours.
 A GREEN HERON and a few warblers